ThatOneG0rilla/VRNetworking/README.md

 - Many bools and settings for customisability
 - Automatic naming when name is not set
 - Syncs name to playfab automatically
+- Logging user when they join, leave, connect and disconnect fron a room
+- Improved playfab login
+- Moderator item safety in playfab login

 ## Script Usage
 ### `SetCosmetic`